Nashville Flood of August 2013

 Individual Assistance for Immediate Needs

-Federal disaster assistance is not currently available; however work is underway to request assistance from FEMA.
-Check this web page often for updates.
+Federal disaster assistance was not immediately available; however work was underway to request assistance from FEMA.

-Local area nonprofits are providing assistance for immediate needs, such as food, clothing and cleaning supplies.
-A hotline has been established to direct flood victims to the necessary resources.
-If you need assistance, call 615-567-3232.
-The hotline is active Monday-Friday between 9 a.m.-4 p.m.
-Note: Calls are being routed to several different agencies, therefore your call may be answered by one of a number of nonprofit organizations.
+Local area nonprofits provided assistance for immediate needs, such as food, clothing and cleaning supplies.
+A hotline was established to direct flood victims to the necessary resources.